addisonhall/generatepress-child/README.md

 ### JavaScript

-Only one JavaScript file is present, `js/scripts.js`, for all of my javascript goodies.
+**No longer requires jQuery!** Only one JavaScript file is present, `js/scripts.js`, for all of my javascript goodies.
 As of now it only includes some stuff to make the animation CSS classes work.

 ### Functions